-Pour two thirds of cream cheese filling into crust, then spoon half of lemon curd over filling and swirl curd into filling with a small knife (avoid touching crust with knife to prevent crumbs getting into filling).
-Repeat with remaining filling and curd.
+Pour ⅔ of the filling into the cooled crust, then spoon ½ of the lemon curd over the filling.
+Swirl the curd into the filling with a small knife (avoid touching crust with knife to prevent crumbs getting into filling).
+Repeat with the remaining filling and lemon curd.
 Tap the pan gently on the counter to release any trapped air bubbles.

-Bake cheesecake for 55 to 70 minutes or until the center is almost set.
-If you notice the cheesecake browning too quickly on top, tent it with aluminum foil halfway through baking.
+Continuing: Bake the cheesecake for 50 to 55 minutes or until the center is almost set.
+If you notice the cheesecake browning too quickly on top, tent it with aluminum foil halfway through the baking time.
 When it's done, the center of the cheesecake will slightly wobble if you gently shake the pan.